 Referred to our Occupational Therapy team, Stephanie received remote support via our online sleep course.

-“It was delivered by who helped me make sense of the anxieties associated with sleep.
+“It helped me make sense of the anxieties associated with sleep.
 I am now sleeping much better as a result - which made lockdown much easier,” Stephanie explains.

 Now post lockdown, Stephanie is looking forward to returning to some of her old routines.
 However, she says the continuing restrictions around social interaction concern her.

 “The pandemic has been awful, especially for those suffering from poor mental health.
 Lack of personal interaction has caused further harm to many whose lives are already fragile.
 Thank goodness for Help for Heroes who are always on hand to help.”